Maasiica/hello-world/README.md

 # hello-world
 The "Beginning of Time" repository

 Well, well, well...
-To bad there aint to much wells here..
+Too bad there aint to much wells here..